 Segregation is related to a long list of housing disparities.
 Home ownership is one of them.
 Former Oklahoma Senator Fred Harris, the last surviving member of the 1968 Kerner Commission, used data from the Economic Policy Institute to compare the economic standing of Black and White Americans in 1968 and 2018, fifty years after the commission released its report.
 Harris found again and again that racialization is as bad or worse as it was in 1968, when the Kerner Commission recommended sweeping changes to bring about greater equality.
 Disparity in home ownership is one of them.
 Home ownership is up only a few points for White Americans since 1968, from 66% to 71%, reflecting the economic stagnation of the middle class over those decades.
 Black home ownership is up not one whit, steady at 41%.

 In 2020, my local fair housing center, the Fair Housing Center of West Michigan, conducted 242 tests of bias.
 They sent out people of different identities to inquire about renting or buying a home.
 They found discrimination 32% of the time—for race and ethnicity, but also for disability, family status, gender (especially gender—wow), and source of income.
 All across the board.
-Amazing and not surprising, all at the same time.
+Stunning and not surprising, all at the same time.

 The Covid-19 pandemic highlighted the precarious situation of many homeowners of color, many of whom had not yet rebounded from the Great Recession.
 In July of 2020, five percent of White homeowners reported missing at least one mortgage payment that year.
 For Black homeowners, it was four times that number: twenty percent.
 Things were even tougher for Black renters.
 In the fourth quarter of 2020 and the first quarter of 2021, nearly thirty percent of them were behind on their rent.